-Emerging and re-emerging viral infections, which include outbreaks of previously unknown pathogens or new strains of known viruses, continue to pose significant threats and challenges to human well-being globally.
+Emerging and re-emerging viral infections continue to pose significant threats and challenges to human well-being globally.
+SLPs in all settings are responsible for infection control; understanding what infections are and how they are transmitted.
 The convergence of these known and other less known viruses contributes to a variety of factors that enables them to expand their spectrum of activity.
 Such factors include mutations, the development of environmental conditions that help to spread the disease agents, the availability of an ever increasing range of susceptible hosts, and the lack of effective laboratory detection testing methods.
 An awareness of these factors together with current knowledge of their existence and effects is essential to control and prevention.

 This program is offered for 0.2 ASHA CEUs (Intermediate-Level, Related Area)

 - Distinguish among diseases that are sporadic, endemic, or pandemic in occurrence.

 - Discuss the common causes and features of emerging diseases.

 - Describe the general characteristic properties, virology, means of transmission, epidemiological

 factors, clinical features, populations at risk, treatment, prevention, and control of:

 - influenza viruses

 - severe acute respiratory syndrome